 - Introduction to Artificial Intelligence (Johdatus tekoälyyn).
+Link to last year's course.
 The language of the course is Finnish.

 The 5th Brazilian Conference on Statistical Modelling in Insurance and Finance was held in Maresias, Brazil, on April 10–15, 2011.
 I gave a two-day short course on MDL. lecture notes | slides (day1) | slides (day2)